FellaBennadji/DDL_Internship_Project/README.md

 - Ggplot2
 - party

+# Thesis
+To read the report for this project, please refer to the report.pdf file.

 # Improvements
 The classification rule-based model of this project will be replaced in the futur by a ML model.